echicken/spectra-epd/README.md

     * Each byte represents eight pixels on the EPD
     * The first 15000 bytes are the black frame
     * The last 15000 bytes are the red frame
-    * Each byte is MSB first.
+    * Each byte is drawn MSB first.
 Bit 7 of Byte 0 is the first pixel on the EPD, and so on.

 ## Methods